Sri Lanka travel advice

 Terrorism

 There is a threat of terrorism.
-Past attacks have resulted in fatalities.
+People have been killed in past attacks.

 Further attacks can’t be ruled out.
 Targets could include: